addyosmani/backbone-fundamentals/README.md

 ###Namespacing

-When learning how to use Backbone, an important and commonly overlooked area by tutorials is namespacing.
-If you already have experience with namespacing in JavaScript, the following section will provide some advice on how to specifically apply concepts you know to Backbone, however I will also be covering explanations for beginners to ensure everyone is on the same page.
+When learning how to use Backbone, one code organization practice to be aware of is namespacing.
+Even if you already have experience with namespacing in JavaScript, the following section will provide some advice on how to specifically apply concepts you know to Backbone.

 ####What is namespacing?

-The basic idea around namespacing is to avoid collisions with other objects or variables in the global namespace.
-They're important as it's best to safeguard your code from breaking in the event of another script on the page using the same variable names as you are.
-As a good 'citizen' of the global namespace, it's also imperative that you do your best to similarly not prevent other developer's scripts executing due to the same issues.
+The basic idea of namespacing is to organize your code into a small number of uniquely-named pieces.
+This helps avoid collisions between your objects and variables you create, and other identically-named objects or variables in the global namespace.
+For example, if your code relies on an object named "Photo", but another script on the page also creates an object named "Photo", the results can be unpredictable and hard to debug.
+It's not just a defense mechanism: as a good 'citizen' of the global namespace, it's important that you do your best to avoid causing problems in other developer's scripts.

-JavaScript doesn't really have built-in support for namespaces like other languages, however it does have closures which can be used to achieve a similar effect.
+JavaScript doesn't natively support namespaces like other languages, so some approaches to namespacing are more convention than guarantee.
+Javascript does support closures which can be used to encapsulate code.
 In this section we'll be taking a look shortly at some examples of how you can namespace your models, views, routers and other components specifically.
 The patterns we'll be examining are:

 * Single global variables
 * Object Literals